smeualex/cmake-coverage/README.md

 Getting coverage for an executable works fine.

-Getting coverage data for e static library, is a bit of a hassle (it was to be expected :) ).
+Getting coverage data for a static library, is a bit of a hassle (it was to be expected :) ).

 Even though in the examples the file is included and the functions are called directly I found it has some problems when you use the same CMake files to build a `Release` without code coverage.